-During FY 2019, ECC/HANH will continue to execute projects which support these goals and improve the remaining portfolio.
-Properties which are planned for future redevelopment efforts have not been prioritized for CFP projects, however, if there is a Life, Health and Safety challenge, we have considered the needs across the entire portfolio.
-For example, CFP monies are being allocated to Westville Manor in FY2019 (slated for redevelopment FY2020-23) for the Life, Health and Safety of the current community.
-Work is planned at Crawford Manor, McConaughy Terrace, Essex Townhouses, Robert Wolfe and the Scattered Sites properties.
-Funds have also been earmarked for Agency-wide services and obligations.
+During FY20, ECC/HANH will continue to execute projects that support these goals and improve the remaining portfolio.
+Properties that are planned for future redevelopment efforts have not been prioritized for CFP projects; however, if there is a Life, Health and Safety challenge, we have considered the needs across the entire portfolio.
+Several work items in the FY20 MTW Plan are continuation/implementation of MTW 2019 Plan projects that were not fully completed by the end of FY19.
+In FY20, work is planned at Crawford Manor, McConaughy Terrace, Essex Townhouse, Robert Wolfe, Scattered Sites and McQueeney commercial, common areas.
+Funds have also been earmarked for Agency wide services and obligations.
+During FY19, A&E and Environmental services proposals were solicited from current Indefinite Quantities Contract firms and task orders issued.